 In Key Stage 4 students continue to study English Language and Literature, Maths, Science (Combined or Separate), RE, PE and ICT and computing.
 They can then specialise through the options process.
 Choices are supported through specialist academic and careers advice to ensure that students and their parents are fully informed regarding the important choices they make.

 Students follow one of three pathways for GCSE option choices:

 Progression Pathway which requires students to take the subjects included in the English Baccalaureate (GCSE French and History or Geography) together with two other options.

 Main Pathway which requires students to take either GCSE Geography or History.
 Students on this pathway may also choose to study all subjects in the English Baccalaureate up to a total of four option subjects.

 Personalised Pathway students may study a reduced number of option subjects in order to access further support with the core subjects.
 Some students on the personalised pathway may spend some time completing the ASDAN award.

 GCSE Option subjects currently include:

 Some students may extend their learning by taking part in our alternative curriculum provision, including GCSE Art, Craft and Design at a local studio and gallery or our Outdoor Education programme.

-More detailed information regarding individual subjects can be found by clicking on the subject button on the website.
+More detailed information regarding individual subjects can be found by clicking on the subject buttons on the website.
 Parents and students are issued with full details of the Key Stage 4 Curriculum as part of the options process in Year 9.
-Queries relating the curriculum will be directed to the relevant member of staff via Mrs Trish Wardell, Receptionist or via our contact page.
+Telephone queries relating to the curriculum will be directed to the relevant member of staff via Mrs Trish Wardell, Receptionist or via our contact page.